tsupplis/cpm86-kernel/README.md

 ## Synopsis

 The goal of this project is to provide an out-of-the-box CP/M-86 1.1 kernel (BIOS, BDOS and CCP) that incorporates all existing patches plus the capacity to run on modern hardware and virtualization.
-A distribution of the CP/M-86 OS is also provided fully patched.
+A distribution of the CP/M-86 OS is also provided fully patched as well as progressive reverse engineering/forensics of each of the basic commands. (tod, ed, help, submit, pip, asm86, ddt86, gencmd, stat have been reconstituted from sources of CP/M-80, CCP/M-86 whenever available).
+All the remaining tools will go through disassembly and a format command for disk and hard drive is also planned at a laterstage

 The distribution also packages digital research assembler tools and various basic environments.